ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 - **backend_pgw** controls whether the backend server has access to the public Internet.
 A public gateway can be connected to the backend subnet.
 The frontend has a floating IP assigned which provides both a public IP and gateway to the internet.
 This is going to allow open Internet access for software installation.
 The backend will not have access to the Internet.
 - **frontend_user_data**, **backend_user_data** point to the cloud-init initialization scripts.

 With Terraform, all resources can have associated provisioners.
 The `null_resource` provisioner does not provision a cloud resource but can be used to copy files to server instances.
-This construct is used in the script to copy the [uploaded.sh](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/uploaded.sh) file and then execute it as shown below.
-To connect to the servers, Terraform supports [using the bastion host](https://www.terraform.io/docs/provisioners/connection.html#connecting-through-a-bastion-host-with-ssh) as provisioned in the tutorial:
+This construct is used in the script to copy the [uploaded.sh](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/uploaded.sh){: external} file and then execute it as shown below.
+To connect to the servers, Terraform supports [using the bastion host](https://www.terraform.io/docs/provisioners/connection.html#connecting-through-a-bastion-host-with-ssh){: external} as provisioned in the tutorial:

 ```terraform
    resource "null_resource" "copy_from_on_prem" {